 Monetization

-Earn money from your interactive stories on Storyfall through one-time story purchases and reader subscriptions.
+Earn money from your interactive stories on Storyfall through one-time story or content purchases and reader subscriptions.
 Set up pricing on individual stories or create subscription tiers on your writer page.

 Overview

 Storyfall’s monetization system is powered by Stripe.
 You can sell individual stories as one-time purchases and offer subscription tiers for ongoing access to premium content.
-Readers can purchase stories with or without an account.
+Readers can purchase one-time products with or without an account.
 Guest checkout collects just an email address and lets them buy instantly.

 How It Works